-“All kinds of pain arise from inflammation in the body, so when we have an anti-inflammatory diet we can prevent and manage pain,” says Norin Ukani, a family nurse practitioner and registered nurse on the medical staff at Texas Health Plano and at Texas Health Pain Relief & Wellness Center.
+“All kinds of pain arise from inflammation in the body, so when we have an anti-inflammatory diet we can prevent and manage pain,” says Norin Ukani, a Texas Center for Joint Replacement certified family nurse practitioner who focuses on pain management and pre- and post-surgical care.

 A few years ago, Tom Brady’s diet came into focus when it was revealed that he stays away from all nightshades (vegetables such as tomatoes, bell peppers and white potatoes), as well as processed foods and any soy- GMO-, or gluten-containing foods because of their inflammatory properties.